Scorpiion/redis_server/README.md

-# Running a redis server inside a Sourcevoid app environment
+# Redis server inside a Sourcevoid app environment

 ## Create archive (or your own Github repo)